-Credits taken while under non-degree status may be accepted with the approval of the graduate program director.
+Courses taken while under nondegree status may be accepted with the approval of the graduate program director.
+Grades earned in courses that are accepted will count in the cumulative GPA (CGPA).
 The university rules and regulations governing transfer courses and credits will apply.